html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

 **error:NotRegistered** and **canonical_id** results, as explained in the GCM documentation.

-Subscriptions may also get out of sync between the Service Worker and your server.
-For example after subscribing/unsubscribing successfully, a flaky network connection may prevent you from updating your server; or a user might revoke notifications permission, which triggers an automatic unsubscribe.
+Subscriptions may also get out of sync between the service worker and your server.
+For example, after subscribing/unsubscribing successfully, a flaky network connection may prevent you from updating your server; or a user might revoke notifications permission, which triggers an automatic unsubscribe.
 Handle such cases by checking the result of